 How Does a Fish Finder Read Fish?

 A fish finder will indicate fish using a small fish icon or a fish arch.
-Since most fish are moving and their body shape is curved, the sonar signal will produce an outline of the top of the fish, which will appear as an arch on most modern fish finders.
+Since most fish are moving and their body shape is curved, the sonar signal will produce an outline of the top of the fish, appearing as an arch on most modern fish finders.
 You can usually tell how big a fish is by the thickness of the arch, as well as the length.

 This fish arch might be longer in some instances if the fish is moving while the sonar is pulsating and reading the water.
 This will produce a thin, long arch that some anglers mistake as being a large fish.
 Experienced anglers know that you can tell when your fish finder has picked up a large fish as it will show up as a very thick arch.